How To Advocate For Yourself At Work With Professionalism And Respect

 Takeaway

-Advocating for your needs in the workplace ensures that both you and the company are getting the most out of your time spent in the position you have with the company and that you are working in the best and most efficient setup possible.
-As long as you are direct and respectful in your advocacy, your employer should not work with you to accommodate your needs.
+Advocating for your needs in the workplaceensures that both you and the company are getting the most out of your work time and that you are working in the best and most efficient setup possible.
+Being direct and respectful in your advocacy may increase the likelihood of your employer working with you to accommodate your needs.

 Seeking to improve your mental health?